 But This Issue Wasn’t the Only One

-In Commerce Cloud, there are two objects named similarly, Trigger and TriggerTask.
+In Commerce Cloud, there are two similarly named objects: Trigger and TriggerTask.
 For each Trigger item, there must be a corresponding TriggerTask item.
 The TriggerTask items are created together with Trigger items (see CronJobManager.afterItemCreation).
 Sometimes, these objects become out of sync, and there are triggers without TriggerTasks.
-In previous versions, the OOTB code removes the TriggerTask in some situations, and cronjob stops working.
+In previous versions, the OOTB code removes the TriggerTask in some situations, and the cronjob stops working.
 But that wasn’t my case.

-In my case, the TriggerTask item was marked as failed that was a reason why the corresponding Trigger was blocked and was not fired by the system on time.
+In my case, the TriggerTask item was marked as failed, which was the reason why the corresponding Trigger was blocked and was not fired by the system on time.

 Conclusion